Residential Methodology

 Nielsen Point-of-Sale (POS) Data[38]

-__residential_example_tons_sold__ tons __residential_example_refed_food_category__ purchased from grocery stores in __residential_example_state__ in __residential_example_year__
+9,971 tons Tomatoes purchased from grocery stores in Arkansas in 2021

 Retail Price per Lb